tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 used by the sender.
 If the COSE_Encrypt0 contains the 'kid' then the recipient may use it to select the appropriate private key.

-## Key Agreement with Key Wrapping
+## Multiple Recipients / Two Layer Structure

 With the two layer structure the PQ-KEM information is conveyed in the COSE_recipient structure, i.e. one COSE_recipient structure per recipient.